aberner/iac-azure-terraform-example/docs/Terraform_example_3.md

 ## Set up a Azure app service containing the OWASP Juice Shop

+- This example dependes on the: [Example - basic network setup](Terraform_example_0.md)

+*Note:* This examples requires several properties that needs to be set, see more information in the [Github repo](https://github.com/aberner/iac-azure-terraform-example)

 ```
 # first step: create a app-service-plan for Linux, setting the size
 resource "azurerm_app_service_plan" "app-service-plan" {